devasthali-os/chat-server-finch/README.md

 ~~2) add typesafe config to read intent-names~~

-~~3) expose client-api as a `chat-server-client.jar` (to maven not ivy), make sure it can be used as sbt deps - https://github.com/duwamish-os/chat-server-api-client~~
+~~3) expose client-api as a `chat-server-client.jar` (to maven not ivy),
+     make sure it can be used as sbt deps - https://github.com/duwamish-os/chat-server-api-client~~

-4) provide http-client
+4) provide http-client for API

 5) logging